eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 -   `admin store` command group
     -   `bootstrap --remove` option - delete the bootstrap data

-v23.3.0 of eccenca Corporate Memory Control introduces the following changes:
+v23.3.0 of Corporate Memory Control introduces the following changes:

 -   `workflow execute` command - more debug info when polling for workflow info
 -   Upgrade to `click` v8 (see Migration Notes).